sillsdev/TheCombine/user_guide/docs/project.md

 !!! note

-    Currently, the maximum Lift files supported for import is 250MB.
+    Currently, the maximum size of Lift files supported for import is 250MB.

 !!! note